-This range can be split into a number of regions:
+For FR2 the out of band frequency range is much larger, the range can be split into a number of regions:

 30 MHz < f ≤ 6 GHz

 The same value is assumed for receiver spurious emissions as for transmitter spurious emissions.
 This is the same as the in band FR2 MU value.